Azure-Samples/monitor-java-autoscale-based-on-performance/README.md

 - java
 products:
 - azure
-services: Monitor
+extensions:
-platforms: java
+- services: Monitor
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Monitor - Autoscale Settings Based On Performance Or Schedule - in Java ##
+# Getting Started with Monitor - Autoscale Settings Based On Performance Or Schedule - in Java #

   This sample shows how to programmatically implement scenario described <a href="https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitor-tutorial-autoscale-performance-schedule">here</a>.